Pacific Dunes - Golf Digest

 Tom Doak (2001)

-This was the second course built at Bandon Dunes Resort and the highest ranked among the resort's four 18s (soon to become five 18s).
-To best utilize ocean frontage, Tom Doak came up with an unorthodox routing that includes four par 3s on the back nine.
+This is the second course constructed at Bandon Dunes Resort and the highest ranked among the resort’s four 18s.
+To best utilize ocean frontage, Tom Doak came up an unorthodox routing that includes four par 3s on the back nine.
 Holes seem to emerge from the landscape rather than being superimposed onto it, with rolling greens and rumpled fairways framed by rugged sand dunes and marvelously grotesque bunkers.
-The secret is Doak moved a lot of earth to make it look like he moved very little.
+The secret is Doak moved a lot of earth in some places to make it look like he moved very little.

 100 Greatest History: Ranked since 2003.
 Highest ranking: No. 14, 2007-10.
 Previous ranking: 18